fusionspim/php-password-checker/README.md

 If you prefer users passwords to contain letters, numbers, uppercase characters and special characters you can enable the character requirements feature.

+This is disabled by defaults as it is [not necessarily recommended](https://www.ncsc.gov.uk/collection/passwords/updating-your-approach).

 ```
 $checker = new PasswordChecker;
 $checker->enableCharacterRequirements();